 - The building premises must be surrounded by well-maintained grass and greenery.
 Roads, yards and parking areas must be free of accumulated garbage and pest activity.

-- All activities must be compartmentalised to prevent cross contamination and residential area must not have direct access to food premises.
+- All activities must be compartmentalized to prevent cross-contamination and the residential area must not have direct access to food premises.

 Construction Design and Layout

 Plant internal layout should be designed, constructed and maintained in such a way to facilitate good hygiene and manufacturing practices.
 It must be designed for

 - logical flow of materials, products and personnel

 - raw area is segregated from processing area

 - allow for inward and outward movement of vehicles

 - conveyors and openings for transfer of materials must minimise cross contamination

 The guidelines have detailed requirements for

 - Internal Structures like walls, ceilings, floors, windows and doors are